 Chances are, you love helping others grow.
 You delight in the lightbulb moments you witness daily.
 What if you could shine your light even brighter by working with educators?
 Department leadership roles or instructional coaching positions may give you a deeper sense of purpose by giving you the knowledge that you are impacting lives beyond your own classroom walls.

 Look into activities that bring you joy.
 Pay attention to how you feel doing different tasks and take mental notes.
 Do you feel excited when telling stories about your art room happenings?
 Start a blog.
 Does leading PD sessions during an in-service give you a sense of accomplishment?
+Watch the Pack, Providing Personalized Professional Development in PRO Learning for ideas.
 Offer art educator workshops or apply to AOEU for one-time positions, such as a Video Content Creator, Art Ed NOW Conference Presenter, and occasionally a FLEX producer or PRO Facilitator.
 Do you get lost spending hours creating the perfect digital posters, curriculum guides, or lesson plans?
 Sell your resources.
 Are you running out of places in your home to show off your personal creations?
 Set up an Etsy store, exhibit your art at a local coffee shop, or sell your art at a consignment store.

 Once you are open to the realm of possibilities that lie ahead in your journey, you have taken the first step.
 You may begin exploring only to discover you need a simple change to create more happiness or work-life balance in your current role.
 The universe could also surprise you and take you exactly where you need to be.
 Regardless, we are here to help you grow and support you along the way.